ibm-cloud-docs/solution-tutorials/vmware-as-a-service-vdc.hidden.md

 * [A pre-provisioned virtual data center on the {{site.data.keyword.vmware-service_full}} - single tenant instance](https://{DomainName}/docs/vmware-service?topic=vmware-service-vdc-adding).

-## Log into the instance and deploy the initial network
+## Log in to the instance and deploy the initial network
 {: #vmware-as-a-service-vdc-deploy-network}
 {: step}

-The first step is to log into your {{site.data.keyword.vmware-service_full}} – single tenant instance's VMware Cloud Director Console and deploy the initial networks that will be used for testing.
+The first step is to log in to your {{site.data.keyword.vmware-service_full}} – single tenant instance's VMware Cloud Director Console and deploy the initial networks that will be used for testing.

 Log in to the {{site.data.keyword.vmware-service_full}} – single tenant instance's VMware Cloud Director Console: